mhomran/build_process/README.md

     <code>-s</code>(full-content)display the full contents of all sections requested.
   </li>
 </ul>
 ### arm-none-eabi-readelf
 ### arm-none-eabi-nm
+To see all the symbols of ELF file.
 ## Makefile
 ### rule
 A rule appears in the makefile and says when and how to remake certain files, called the rule’s <i>targets</i> (most often only one per rule).
 It lists the other files that are the <i>prerequisites</i> of the target, and the <i>recipe</i> to use to create or update the target.